Austin Tax Court Suits Lawyer

 The People’s Tax Court

-Incentive to Choose Tax Court: Delay in Tax Collection
+Taking a Case to Tax Court Can Delay Tax Collection

-Another reason that the U.S. Tax Court is called “the people’s court” is that it is possible to sue the IRS in tax court without having paid the tax.
-The taxpayer will not need to pay the taxes until and unless the judge rules against the taxpayer.
-This is an attractive incentive for many taxpayers to take their cases to tax court when they cannot afford to pay the tax, but believe they have reason to challenge it.
+It is possible to sue the IRS in tax court without having paid the tax.
+If a taxpayer sues the IRS, he or she will not be required to pay back taxes until the judge rules against the taxpayer.
+This is an attractive incentive for many taxpayers to take their case(s) to tax court when they cannot afford to pay the tax, but believe they have reason to challenge it.

-Contact John McDuff, Austin tax lawyer, to schedule an appointment.
-I am a veteran Tax Litigation attorney and CPA.
-I have abundant experience representing clients in tax court.
-If the taxpayer does not receive the expected relief in tax court, I am prepared to take a case to the Fifth Circuit Court of Appeals in New Orleans, as I have in the past.
+Contact the Law Office of John McDuff, P.C. at 512-457-1177 to discuss your case.
+John McDuff has 20+ years of experience working as a tax attorney in Austin, and has a background as a CPA.
+He has abundant experience representing his clients in the U.S. Tax Court.
+If you do not receive the expected relief in court, John is prepared to take your case to the Fifth Circuit Court of Appeals in New Orleans, as he has done in the past.